50 Fun and Unique Things to Do in Gainesville TODAY

 Running for over two decades, Haile Farmers Market is an independent, weekly event run by farmers.

-Haile Farmers Market in Gainesville Florida Instagram Page
+Haile Farmers Market in Gainesville Florida Instagram Page.
+Keep reading to find the top things to do in Gainesville.

 Haile Farmers Market Instagram Page